teal-language/teal-types/README.md

 A collaborative repository containing Teal type definitions for Lua libraries!

+## How to use

+To learn more about declaration files in Teal, see the [declaration files](https://github.com/teal-language/tl/blob/master/docs/declaration_files.md) page.

+For the time being, the best way to install the declaration files on your machine is to copy them into your project.
+In the future, this step may be automated (see [issue #21](https://github.com/teal-language/teal-types/issues/21))

 ## Contribution guidelines

 * For each Lua or C module, add one corresponding .d.tl file with the same name: e.g. for `lfs.so`, `lfs.d.tl`